Kemal Ishmael

-Kemal Ishmael (born May 6, 1991) is a former American football linebacker and safety.
-He was drafted by the Falcons in the seventh round (243rd overall) of the 2013 NFL Draft.
-He played college football at UCF.
+Kemal Ishmael (born May 6, 1991) is an American former professional football player who was a linebacker and safety for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the UCF Knights and was selected by the Atlanta Falcons in the seventh round of the 2013 NFL draft.

 College career

-Ishmael played college football at UCF.
+Ishmael played college football at the University of Central Florida.

 Professional career

 2013 season

-In the 2013 NFL Draft, Ishmael was selected in the seventh round with the 243rd overall pick by the Atlanta Falcons.
+In the 2013 NFL draft, Ishmael was selected in the seventh round with the 243rd overall pick by the Atlanta Falcons.
 In his rookie year, he got very little playing time.
 Head coach Mike Smith was worried he lacked the size and speed needed to start professionally and Ishmael was set to play behind veteran Thomas DeCoud and fellow rookie Zeke Motta.
 When both Motta and DeCoud were injured, Ishmael was active but only played three defensive snaps in all of 2013.

 2014 season

 On September 18, 2014, Ishmael got his first career interception off Tampa Bay Buccaneers quarterback Josh McCown and returned it 23 yards for a touchdown on Thursday Night Football.
 From week 9 to 11, Ishmael had an interception in all three games.